 Where north-south traffic: All of the communication in your application stays within a single limit, there are no internal resources.

 Few services: You have few services or your services don’t measure too many examples.

-Although there is overlap in terms of technology for now, Service Mesh still needs a lot of development to completely replace the API Gateway.
-For now their roles are quite different from each other, and understanding this difference can give you a lot of advantage on deploying your microservices architectures and discovering unwanted guesswork along the way.
+Although there is overlap in terms of technology, for now, Service Mesh still needs a lot of development to completely replace the API Gateway.
+For now, their roles are quite different from each other, and understanding this difference can give you a lot of advantages in deploying your microservices architectures and discovering unwanted guesswork along the way.